open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

     }
 ```

-The ``Recipient`` structure consists of a capsule, a recipient key label, an encrypted FMK, and an FMK encryption method identifier.
+The ``Recipient`` structure consists of a capsule, a Recipient key label, an encrypted FMK, and an FMK encryption method identifier.

-- ``Capsule`` – encryption method specific data that the recipient can use to decrypt the FMK.
+- ``Capsule`` – encryption method specific data that the Recipient can use to decrypt the FMK.
 - ``EncryptedFMK`` – encrypted FMK.
 - ``FMKEncryptionMethod`` –FMK encryption method type.
 - ``KeyLabel`` – human-readable label of the private or secret key required for decrypting the FMK.
 This label is necessary for building a sensible user interface.
 The sender fills this field based on the key or the related certificate.
 No concrete method for achieving this is indicated in the specification as this is not relevant to cryptographic processing. ``KeyLabel`` is a UTF-8 string.